 Columbia Historic State Park

-Transport yourself to the Wild West at Railtown 1857 State Historic Park in Jamestown.
-Ride on historic trains to explore the landscape of Gold County and see history come to life.
+Transport yourself to the Wild West at Railtown 1897 State Historic Park in Jamestown.
+Ride on historic trains (call for schedule) to explore the landscape of Gold County and see history come to life.
 Whether you’d like to ride in the cab or participate in their Crew for the Day program to have a hands-on experience, Railtown will bring the mysteries of the foothills of the Sierra to light.

 The Sierra is filled with myths and tales.
 One of the most well-known is the legend of Sasquatch aka Bigfoot.
 Head out on a hike to explore and you’ll never know who or what you might stumble upon.
 Many claim to have spotted it in Twain Harte or at Herring Creek in Stanislaus National Forest.
 It is your chance to try and crack the mystery of Bigfoot in Tuolumne County.